melosso/.github/profile/README.md

 **Want to help?**

 We're looking for contributors.
-Check our repos, open issues, or just say hi.
+Check our repositories, for example for open issues, or start contributing by submitting your PR!

 - Website: https://melosso.com
 - GitHub: https://github.com/melosso